OpenMS/pyopenms-docs/docs/source/glossary.rst

     spectra
     spectrum
     mass spectrum
-        A mass spectrum is a plot of the ion signal as a function of the :term:`mass-to-charge` ratio.
+        A mass spectrum is a plot of the ion signal as a function of the mass-to-charge ratio.
 A mass spectrum is produced by a single :term:`MS` run.
 These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.
 OpenMS represents a one dimensional mass spectrum using the class `MSSpectrum <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSSpectrum.html>`_.

-    mass-to-charge
-    mz
-    m/z
-        mass to charge ratio.

-    RT
-    retention time
-        retention time (RT) in :term:`liquid chromatography`, is the time it takes for a separated analyte to move through the stationary phase.

     ProteoWizard
         ProteoWizard is a set of open-source, cross-platform tools and libraries for :term:`proteomics` data analyses.